ThinkDataEd/curriculum/docs/unit3/lesson17.md

     Sensing Campaign.

 ###**Lesson:**
 1. Review homework questions by asking a couple of students to share their responses.
-The rest of students will engage in *Agree/Disagree* as the questions are shared.
+The rest of the students will engage in *Agree/Disagree* as the questions are shared.

 2. Display the following definition of Participatory Sensing that some computer scientists have